 Are there any tax implications for participating in currency swaps?

-Sometimes, a swap may be treated as a loan for tax purposes, while in others, it is considered a financial instrument.
+Sometimes, a foreign exchange swap may be treated as a loan for tax purposes, while in others, it is considered a financial instrument.
 It is important to consult with tax advisors before engaging in any currency swap transactions to ensure compliance with local regulations.

 Additionally, regulatory requirements vary by jurisdiction and may include reporting obligations and disclosures related to counterparty risk management.